wware/noweb.py/README.md

+# Tinkering with Jonathan Aquino's noweb.py code

+I'm curious to see if this supports indentation, and if it doesn't, how hard it would be to add that.

+# The text below is Jonathan's writing

 This executable document first appeared as a blog post on http://jonaquino.blogspot.com/2010/04/nowebpy-or-worlds-first-executable-blog.html

 I have recently been interested in the old idea of [literate programming](http://en.wikipedia.org/wiki/Literate_programming).